Saving & Spending Travel

 Does Going send text messages?

-No, at this time Going only provides email alerts.
-They do not have a mobile app either.
+No, at this time Going only provides email alerts; however, they have recently released a mobile app for more functionality.